H2CO3/Sparkling/doc/semantics.md

 §2.7.2.
 Otherwise (if the return statement is at program scope), the calling context is the native runtime environment, and the execution of a return statement causes the termination of the Sparkling program.
-The `spn_vm_exec()` C function will then return, in C-land, the value of the expression specified in the return statement.
+The `spn_vm_exec()` C function will copy over into C-land the value of the expression specified in the return statement, and it will return zero.

 §2.7.3.
 If there is no expression in the return statement, returning `nil` is implicitly assumed.